 Take a trip down memory lane to the golden era of hip-hop with a stylish high top haircut.
 If you weren’t around to see this style at its prime in the 80’s and late 90’s, however, don’t worry.
 The recent resurgence in popularity of the high top has involved a modern reinvention of the classic style.
 As a result, this sleek cut is a winner for any men seeking to make a statement.
 To achieve this look, it is best to keep your hair shorter on the sides of the head, and mid-length on the top.
 This will allow you to create the signature ‘high top’ of hair after which the cut is named.

-Ultimately, all that’s required to style mid-length hair is a mirror, some styling gel and a bit of practice.
-However, if you’re looking to nail looks such as the side sweep, tousled, or combover style; this video reveals all the tricks.
+Ultimately, all that's required to style medium length hair is a mirror, some styling gel, and a bit of practice.
+However, if you're looking to nail looks such as the pompadour, and faux hawk, a bit more styling will be involved.

 SUBSCRIBE TO OUR NEWSLETTER